 Photography by Brian Moody

 Writing my story was like shedding a skin.
 I confronted the past and talked about taboo subjects such as prostitution and murder.
 It liberated me and I knew one of the things I now had to consider was whether I should forgive Peter Sutcliffe.
-I thought about what mum would have wanted and concluded she would be really proud if I could forgive.
+I thought about what my mum would have wanted me to do and concluded that she would be really proud, if I could forgive.

 I wanted Peter Sutcliffe to confront the true enormity of his crime and thought that if I could get him to show some remorse for what he did, I might be able to forgive him.
 To give my mum’s killer a conscience would feel like revenge in a way.
 In the end I never did get to meet him, because his solicitor decided it was not appropriate.
 Instead I sent him my book, and even though I was left with no response, which made me feel disappointed at first, sooner or later I had to let go of it.

 Some people, who knew my mum, are still bent on revenge but that’s not how I feel.
 In 2010 I was invited to a lecture on Forgiveness given by Desmond Tutu, which turned out to be a life-changing experience.
 I have always known I could never turn back the clock, but hearing Desmond Tutu’s words showed me I had the capacity to change the situation by changing how I felt about what had occurred.

 I am no longer carrying around remorse or bitterness; Desmond Tutu’s words about forgiveness helped me forgive the person who killed my mother.
 At the same time forgiveness fluctuates in my experience; it’s not a decision you come to.
 I don’t believe forgiveness is a one off act; it’s rather something that enters and leaves our consciousness like the tide and it requires working through continually.